How to get instant auto insurance online

 To get an accurate insurance quote as quickly as possible, have the following information available.

 It depends.
 If you buy or finance your vehicle through a dealership, a full coverage auto insurance policy may be required in order to drive the vehicle off the lot.
-Learn how to do this.

 This may change if you buy from a private dealer.
 Some insurance policies have a grace period for coverage extensions for newly acquired vehicles, meaning, the highest level of coverage you have on your vehicle(s) can be extended for a short period of time.
 If the private dealer does not require you to immediately add the vehicle to your insurance policy, you could buy the vehicle prior to insuring it.
+As long as there's no lienholder and you're the sole owner of the vehicle you purchase, you are free to choose your own coverage options.

 If you're getting a new policy with an insurance company, you should be able to get a car insurance policy in less than an hour.
 Because you are starting an entirely new policy, you are required to make a down payment in order for your policy to be considered active.
 The amount of your down payment will depend on your insurance company and your auto insurance coverage level.

-If you have an established policy with an insurance company, it should only take a few minutes to get an auto insurance quote — either online or with the help of an experienced insurance agent.
-Be sure to have all necessary information on hand to streamline this process.
+If you have an established policy with an insurance company, it should only take a few minutes to get an online auto insurance quote — either online or with the help of an experienced insurance agent.
+Be sure to have all the necessary information on hand to streamline this process.